rahfianugerah/greena.bot/README.md

 #### Project Overview
 <p align="justify">
-  Commit Wave is an automation tool designed to help developers keep their GitHub contribution history consistently active and engaging.
-By utilizing GitHub Actions or JavaScript based, this bot automates the process of generating and pushing commits at random intervals [GitHub Action & JavaScript] within a user-defined date range [JavaScript].
+  Greena is an automation tool designed to help developers keep their GitHub contribution history consistently active and engaging.
+By utilizing GitHub Actions or JavaScript based, this bot automates the process of generating and pushing commits at random intervals (<b>GitHub Action & JavaScript</b>) within a user-defined date range (<b>JavaScript</b>).
 </p>

 #### Key Features